 ---|---|---|

-What is the running and servicing costs of a Ford Everest?
+What are the running and servicing costs of a Ford Everest?

 Our expert take on Ford Everest drivability.